ojcchar/ojcchar.github.io/_pages/teaching.md

 {% include base_path %}

-These are the courses where I have taught as Teaching Assistant:
+I have been Teaching Assistant for the following courses at The University of Texas at Dallas (UTD):

 {% for post in site.teaching reversed %}
   {% include teaching-single.html %}